CHTC/chtc-website-source/dask.md

 You may also be interested in Dask's own
 ["Why Dask?"](https://docs.dask.org/en/latest/why.html) page.

-If you are unsure whether you should use Dask or the more traditional workflow, please get in touch with a research computing facilitator by emailing [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) and set up a consultation.
+If you are unsure whether you should use Dask or the traditional workflow, please get in touch with a research computing facilitator by emailing [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) and set up a consultation.